Equalle/TimeMAtricks/README.md

 -Start Recipe Tools first
 -Then start TimeMAtricks again

 When resizing the onpc window or changing the display scale option, the viewbutton toggle (rightarrow last icon in the commandline) will break.

+-Fixed in next version

+When there never was a MAtricks in the pool, if then the plugin is run: it can't create any MAtricks.

+-create a MAtricks in any slot and delete it. the creation should then work

 ## Requirements
 GrandMA3 software (version 2.3+)